 Now, that $117,000 in the blink of an eye may be just $65,000.
 Still a great wage, but not as exciting as that 6-figure salary.

-Working on horses that are owned by families are easier to find, and may be a bit less stressful – but you will also make a bit less.
+Working on horses that are owned by families are easier to find, and maybe a bit less stressful – but you will also make a bit less.
 You can also partner with equine veterinarians to help them with any hoof care that may be needed.

 Essentially, you are in control of how much you make and what kind of “stress” you want to have.